-The eternal security of believers is dependent on their abiding in Christ (John 15:1-6; Matthew 24:13; 1 Corinthians 9:27).
+If we examine the doctrine of the Security of Salvation in the full light of the Bible, we find that the eternal security of believers is dependent on their continued abiding in Christ (John 15:1-6; Matthew 24:13; 1 Corinthians 9:27).
 Therefore, if a person chooses to disconnect himself from Christ, he will be cut off like a branch cut off from the tree (2 Peter 2:20, 21; 1 Timothy 4:1; Revelation 2:4, 5).

-Thus, salvation is conditional upon a believers’ continued faith in the Lord (Colossians 1:21-23; 2 Timothy 2:11-13; 1 Corinthians 15:2; Hebrews 3:6,14).
-And God urges us to constantly protect our faith lest we lose it (2 Corinthians 13:5; 2 John 8-9; John 15:5-6).
+In addition, the Bible teaches that salvation is conditional upon a believers’ continued faith in the Lord (Colossians 1:21-23; 2 Timothy 2:11-13; 1 Corinthians 15:2; Hebrews 3:6,14) and urges believers to protect their faith lest they lose it (2 Corinthians 13:5; 2 John 8-9; John 15:5-6).

 In His service,